-Top 10 Songs Sung by R.E.M.’s Mike Mills
+Top 10 Tracks Sung by R.E.M.’s Mike Mills

 Mike Mills happily ceded the frontman's role in R.E.M., only rarely taking over on official releases.
 He'd been previously described as "harmonizer-supreme," and made it abundantly clear that he never chafed in that role.